noah-schechter/docs/pages/docs/metadata.md

 3. Click **Post update**.

 ### Hiding
 Hiding an incident prevents viewers and editors from viewing an incident.
-Hidden incidents will not apepar in viewers' and editors' searches, homepages, notifications, or exports.
+Hidden incidents will not appear in viewers' and editors' searches, homepages, notifications, or exports.
 Project managers and owners will still be able to view hidden incidents in their searches, homepages, notifications, and exports.

 #### How to hide an incident
 To hide an incident, project managers and owners can: